 Nothing feels quite like a motorcycle.
 While winter can be a tough season for motorcycle owners, most try to squeeze in a day of riding on one of those odd warm days or dream about getting the bike ready for spring.
-Daydreaming can be a dangerous thing when it comes to motorcycles, but it can fuel the idea of buying a bike.
+Daydreaming can be a dangerous thing when it comes to motorcycles, but it can fuel the idea of purchasing a bike.
 Whether you just caught the bug or have been thinking about getting into the world of motorcycling for a while, starting with the right bike is a crucial step.

-Choosing your first bike can be daunting.
+Choosing your first bike can be difficult.
 Not only do you have to decide on what kind of motorcycle you want, but you’ll also have to consider pricing, weight, speed, and repairs.
 For the most part, light, small-displacement bikes make the best beginner motorcycle.
 They’re light, which makes them easy to handle, and have a usable amount of power to allow riders to get used to being on two wheels.
 Getting used to riding on a small bike before moving up to something with extra power will ensure you master the fundamentals before making a hasty upgrade.

-While we highly recommend going down the used Craigslist route for your first bike, there’s always a chance you’ll wind up with something in need of hefty repairs or sketchy driving characteristics.
+While we highly recommend going down the used Craigslist route for your first bike, there’s always a chance you’ll wind up with something in need of hefty repairs or that has sketchy driving characteristics.
 That’s not what you want with your first bike.

 Don’t worry, once you’re out on the open roads, things get a lot easier.
 The hard part is finding the right motorcycle and getting all of the necessary paperwork done to actually go riding.
 These are our top choices for the best beginner motorcycles.

 KTM is best known for its racing pedigree and for making motorcycles that can tear up both asphalt and dirt.
 The brand’s 390 Duke naked motorcycle is a strong option for new riders because it has a dry weight of just 329 pounds, which makes it easy to handle.
 The single-cylinder engine pumps out 44 horsepower, a respectable figure that feels sprightly on such a light